pawelc/docs/toread1.md

-Recurrent Memory Addressing for describing videos Dynamic Neural Turing Machine with Continuous and Discrete Addressing Schemes Learning Operations on a Stack with Neural Turing Machines
+Recurrent Memory Addressing for describing videos Dynamic Neural Turing Machine with Continuous and Discrete Addressing Schemes Learning Operations on a Stack with Neural Turing Machines Deep Multi-Task Learning with Shared Memory
+A Theory of Sequence Indexing and Working Memory in Recurrent Neural Networks

 Self-Delimiting Neural Networks
 Optimal ordered problem solver